Barnstone

 Barnstone is an English village in the Rushcliffe borough of Nottinghamshire, forming part of Langar cum Barnstone parish.
 It lies on the border with Leicestershire.
 The nearest retail stores, schools and railway station are in Bingham (4.5 miles, 7 km).
 The spelling in the 19th century was usually "Barnston".
 The parish church of St Mary's belongs to the Wiverton group, but is not currently in use.

 Heritage

 The Domesday Book of 1086 states that Barnstone contained 26 households.
 The Lord at Barnstone and at Langar at the time was William Peverel.
 In about 1870–1872, Barnstone had a population of 169.

 The Manor House in Main Road is a Grade II listed building originating from the 17th century, with 18th and 19th-century additions.
 So is The Rookery, a large mid-18th-century house now subdivided, and the late 18th-century Roadside Farmhouse and Barn.

 Governance

 Barnstone forms part of Langar and Barnstone parish in the Borough of Rushcliffe.
-Since December 1919, the member of Parliament (MP) for the Rushcliffe constituency, to which Barnstone belongs, is the Conservative Ruth Edwards.
+The village is part of the Rushcliffe constituency in the House of Commons.